-- Click on “Turn Off WiFi” to disable it.
+- Click on “Turn Off Wireless LAN” to disable it.

 You need to do this after each reboot, but it’s this easy.

 I didn’t find a permanent way on Raspberry Pi OS Desktop (at least without losing the SSID configuration).

 If you need help getting started on Raspberry Pi, I have an entire course to guide you through your first steps.
 I’ll help you use the perfect hardware, plug everything in and install your first system.
 You’ll also do your first project with me, just to make sure you are ready for the next level.
 Get all the information on this page if you are interested.